HakusaiTH/HakusaiTH/README.md

 Hi 👋 My name is Phoovadet
 ==========================

-Just weeb learning to code
+Just a weeb learning to code
 --------------------------

 A high school student in the Science and Mathematics program at Triam Udom Suksa Pattanakarn Ubon Ratchathani School, passionate about computers, robotics, and technology.
-Their goal is to establish their own startup to research and develop new technologies for a better quality of life.
-They are about to pursue a degree in IT at KMUTNB (King Mongkut's University of Technology North Bangkok).
+My goal is to establish my own startup to research and develop new technologies for the world, aiming to enhance the quality of life.
+I am about to pursue a degree in IT at KMUTNB (King Mongkut's University of Technology North Bangkok).

 * 🌍  I'm based in Ubon ratchathani
 * ✉️  You can contact me at [oatkubzaza@gmail.com](mailto:oatkubzaza@gmail.com)